OBIC Conference 2021

 After having to postpone the OBIC Conference 2020, the OBIC organizes its annual international conference in 2021 online, through live-stream with real-time presence.
 For the virtual event, presentations shall be recorded in advance, meanwhile panel discussions will require real-time participation in order to facilitate scholarly discussion and debate.

-As we promised, the papers that were approved last year will be accepted for this year's conference too, however, there is the possibility to update your abstracts and full papers if needed.
+As promised, the papers that were approved in 2020 would be accepted for this year's conference too, however, there is the possibility to update your abstracts and full papers if needed.

 Topic of the Conference

 The term megatrend was coined by John Naisbitt in 1982.
 Back then he defined ten global megatrends that he viewed as important, seemingly unstoppable long-term shifts in the progress of societies.
 The goal of the OBIC conference is to discuss key, long-term challenges-megatrends-of the Asian region, with a special focus on digitalization in countries' security and foreign policies.

 In recent years, Asian societies have been confronted by the rise of China transforming the Asia-Pacific region, particularly in economy- and security-related areas.
 At the same time, India and Indonesia are also rising economic powers that are substantially changing the shape of Asian economic power relations.
 The rapid growth of markets in the region has become more and more important as an element of global growth, however, challenges such as migration, urbanization, severe environmental problems (the climate challenge, air pollution, etc.) must be dealt with too.
 Over the course of the last decade, these tensions have often turned into local political disputes (i.e. in the South China Sea) and new initiatives (such as the Belt and Road Initiative) have come under fire and have also been fiercely debated in some countries too.